exercism/javascript/exercises/concept/elyses-transformative-enchantments/.docs/instructions.md

 ## 5. Every card that isn't 2 disappears

 Elyse's favorite number today is 2.
-In this trick every card that isn't a 2 will disappear from the deck.
+In this trick, every card that isn't a 2 will disappear from the deck.

 ```javascript
 const deck = [1, 2, 3, 4, 10, 2];